kmluvce/okta/README.md

 # okta monitoring
-Okta-monitoring app is used to monitor Okta Logs and provides monitoring:
+Okta-monitoring app is used to monitor Okta Logs and provides monitoring: <br />
 Successful Logins,
 Failed Logins,
 Successful/Failed Logins by user,